 Abstraction, cubism, and the debt to the Fauvists

-Both fauvism and German expressionism experimented with wild colours and brushwork, though true expressionism focused more on emotion than fauvism, which was much closer to an extreme of impressionism, however both movements would feed into each other, and into even more extreme approaches to style which were beginning to develop.
+Both fauvism and German expressionism experimented with wild colours and brushwork, though true expressionism focused more on emotion; fauvism was much closer to an extreme of impressionism.
+However both movements would feed into each other, and into even more extreme approaches to style which were beginning to develop.

 The Fauves were the first to really start to feel out the concepts of abstractionism, and many of the artists eventually moved into abstract artworks.
 Meanwhile other Fauves found new inspiration in Cezanne’s analytical approaches to painting, and fauvist Georges Braque became as important to the development of cubism as Picasso.
 It was only the father of the movement, Matisse, who kept his style true to the fauvist traits of bold colour, shapes, and brushwork.